 Dislodged/loose teethWhen a tooth has been dislodged or loosened from its socket by trauma or decay, it might be possible to save it.
 If the tooth remains in the mouth and attached to the blood vessels and nerves, there is a good chance root canal therapy will not be necessary.

 It is important to call the dentist immediately to make an appointment.
 In the meantime, use a cold compress and over-the-counter medications to relieve pain.
 The dentist will reposition the tooth and add splints to stabilize it.
 If the tooth fails to heal, root canal therapy may be required.
-If you have questions or concerns about dental emergencies, please contact your dentist.
+If you have questions or concerns about dental emergency, Campbell dentist, Dr. Vandi will be happy to give you the proper advises.
+Although we encourage you to contact our Campbell dental office if you have any dental emergencies, but if it is a live threatening emergency, please call 911 to get better help on that.